salylgw/gammath_spot/README.md

 # HOWTO install

+If you are not familiar with python then you can use prebuilt docker image described in section "HOWTO get prebuilt docker image" below.

 `pip install gammath-spot`

 In case you run into installation problem(s) then use the alternative installation method(s) mentioned above and then run `pip install gammath-spot`